vahidhedayati/modaldynamix/README.md

 If your site is already bootstrapped then no need to load that up.

-Please refer to [Example site](https://github.com/vahidhedayati/grails-modaldx-test) to see this being used and where all the below examples were taken from.
+Please refer to [grails-modaldx-test](https://github.com/vahidhedayati/grails-modaldx-test) to see this being used and where all the below examples were taken from.

-### With above in place here are some examples on how to use this plugin:

 ## Version info
 ```